Toggle Location Modal

 5. Obesity: Being obese or overweight may increase a person’s risk of developing multiple myeloma.

-6. Environmental Factors: Some studies show a link between multiple myeloma and exposure to radiation or chemicals in fertilisers or pesticides.
+6. Environmental Factors: Some studies show a link between myeloma and exposure to radiation or chemicals in fertilisers or pesticides.

-7. Monoclonal Gammopathy of Undetermined Significance or MGUS: It is a precursor condition for multiple myeloma characterised by abnormal plasma cells in the bone marrow.
+7. Monoclonal Gammopathy of Undetermined Significance or MGUS: It is a precursor condition characterised by abnormal plasma cells in the bone marrow.
+Individuals with MGUS have a higher risk of progressing to multiple myeloma over time.

 Prevention of Multiple Myeloma

-Research is ongoing to treat certain high-risk smouldering multiple myeloma and prevent them from becoming active multiple myeloma.
+Research is ongoing to treat certain high-risk smouldering multiple myeloma and prevent them from becoming active myeloma.

 However, there are certain precautions that individuals can take to reduce the risk of the disease: